Enteng may intensify as it nears WPS; Signal No. 2 in 6 areas

 Tracking Enteng

-“Enteng is forecast to continue moving generally northwestward over the next 24 hours and is expected to turn westward over the West Philippine Sea starting tomorrow (4 September) until it [reaches] Hainan, China on Saturday (7 September),” the state weather bureau said.
+“Enteng is forecast to continue moving generally northwestward over the next 24 hours and is expected to turn westward over the West Philippine Sea starting tomorrow (4 September) until it [reaches] Hainan, China, on Saturday (7 September),” the state weather bureau said.

 ‘Habagat’ and gale warnings

-Gale warnings are up over the seaboards of Northern Luzon and eastern part of Central and Southern Luzon.
+Gale warnings are up over the seaboards of Northern Luzon and the eastern part of Central and Southern Luzon.

 Pagasan warned that sea travel is risky for small vessels.